joylarkin/joylarkin/README.md

 ### Welcome

+- 👩‍💻 Currently working on marketing and some evangelism at ZeroTier.

-- 💬 Ask me about tech, marketing, startups.
+- 💬 Ask me about tech, marketing, startups, web3.

 - 📫 I'm [@joy](https://twitter.com/joy) on Twitter.